 It’s important that all of a nonprofit’s staff members, as well as the CEO, understand what it does or doesn’t stand for.
 One simple way to share this with your team is to ensure everyone involved at your nonprofit know the organization’s mission statement.
 When your team understands the long-term vision and ultimate goal behind your mission, you can trust they will make decisions that align with your core values and vision.

 - What do we not stand for?

 - How do we measure our organization’s impact?

-And by deeply integrating your mission statement into your nonprofit culture, you’ll encourage your staff to have purpose with a passion.
+By integrating your mission statement into your nonprofit culture, you’ll encourage your staff to have purpose with a passion.
 Research has found that employees who express a higher level of mission attachment are also more likely satisfied, engaged with their work, and intended to remain with an organization.

 Culture and the Happiness of Your Team

 When you define organizational culture, you also define how you treat your team and set an example for how you want your team to treat one another.
 Talented people want to work for people who care about them, and when your staff members feel valued and empowered, it directly impacts their motivation and how they work.

 More than anything, practices like this communicate that every member’s ideas and personal development are valued.
 Heighten your employees’ excitement and commitment to your mission by making them feel like their work matters.
-Foster an inclusive organizational culture where they feel like they can communicate freely, express their ideas, and directly influence the success and innovation of your organization.
+Foster an inclusive culture where they feel like they can communicate freely, express their ideas, and directly influence the success of your organization.

 If you want to build a culture that inspires people to pursue your mission, you’ll need to take the time and effort to push it in the desired direction.
 These efforts will have a lasting impact on your employees, supporters, and overall success as an organization.